Confiance (1797 ship): HMS Confiance

 The British commissioned Confiance into the Royal Navy in June as an 18-gun sloop under the newly promoted Commander James Yeo, and for the Channel.
 (Confiance kept her status as a sloop until 1807, when the Admiralty re-rated her as a sixth rate.
 She remained at Plymouth from 19 June to 14 March 1806 undergoing fitting out.

 Confiance shared with Hero, Iris, and Révolutionnaire in the proceeds from the recapture on 11 January 1807 of the schooner Monarch.

-On 18 August, as Confiance was sailing to Oporto, Yeo received information that the Reitrada, a small Spanish privateer lugger that had been active along the coast of Portugal, was anchored at La Guardia.
+On 18 August, as Confiance was sailing to Porto, Yeo received information that the Reitrada, a small Spanish privateer lugger that had been active along the coast of Portugal, was anchored at La Guardia.
 Yeo sent in a cutting out party in Confiance's boats.
 They captured the lugger, which was armed with one 12 and two 4-pounder guns, and had a crew of 30 men.
 The Spaniards had one man killed, several wounded, and the rest of the crew jumped overboard.
 The privateer had sheltered under the guns of two forts, which fired on the boats as they came in.
 One fort was armed with four 24-pounder guns and the other with six 18-pounder guns; there were also 150 troops.
 Despite the Spaniards' fire, the British sustained no casualties.

 Confiance sailed to Portugal on 16 January 1808.
 The French had captured Lisbon and the Royal Navy was maintaining a blockade in the Tagus where the onset of the Anglo-Russian War had trapped a squadron of Russian ships under the command of Vice-Admiral Dmitry Senyavin.
 Confiance was off the Tagus when on 13 February she sent her cutter and jolly boat, with 15 men under the command of Master's Mate R. Trist, to row picket because of rumours that Senyavin was about to leave.
 Trist observed a French gun-vessel anchored under the guns of Fort San Pedro, between Fort Belem and Fort Julian.
 He immediately attacked, capturing Gunboat #1, which was armed with one 24-pounder gun and two 6-pounder carronades.
 She had 100 stands of arms aboard, and a crew of 50 men under the command of ensign de vaisseau Gandolphe.
 The British suffered no casualties; the French had three men killed and nine wounded.
 Trist, who had passed his exams for Lieutenant a year earlier, received promotion to that rank for his feat.
 In 1847 the Admiralty issued the Naval General Service Medal (NGSM) with clasp "13 Feb.
 Boat Service 1808" to all surviving claimants from the action.